LIFE STORY

 The joys of the lecture circuit did not come without a price.

 The Newsweek story had caused some damage to Canberra’s relations with Tokyo.
-Or at least, so one assumes.
+Or so one assumes.

 It would not be surprising if that led to my being black-listed by Australian Embassy, Japan.